Spring & Summer Semesters

 Stone carving is an ancient activity where pieces of rough natural stone are shaped by the controlled removal of stone.
 Owing to the permanence of the material, evidence can be found that even the earliest societies indulged in some form of stone work. -Wikipedia

 Learn how to carve stone(alabaster) and learn all parts of this fascinating ancient medium.
 Beginning/intermediate/advanced students are all welcomed.
 You will learn the whole process of stone carving from the beginning chisels, to the files and finishing process.
 Students are encouraged and helped to produce the type of work that interests them!
 More advanced students are helped to pursue new creative directions or to revisit current ones.
 Class discussion and demonstration accompany many peaceful hours of working and connecting with the stone.
 No previous experience required!
-Tools are included for beginners, stone is an additional cost!
-Come participate in the magical medium of stone sculpture! a/b/c/d - $515.00 each
+Tools are included for beginners.
+Come participate in the magical medium of stone sculpture!

 In this popular one-day workshop, you'll have the opportunity to carve your own stone, an art form that is not typically accessible.
 For beginners and experienced sculptors alike, you'll be guided through the process of looking into the rock for imagery, carving into material, planning and forming a sculpture, and using tools.
 Hand-carving techniques will be demonstrated, and stone carving lore will be discussed.
 We'll also touch upon safety in the studio, and stone and tool sourcing.
 You will leave with your stone sculpture in hand.
 Please bring a bag lunch to class.
 All materials will be provided.